Become a Volunteer Firefighter

 Do you have to go into burning buildings?

 No. If you wish to become a volunteer and not wish to enter IDLH (Immediate Danger to Life and Health) atmospheres you can become a "support volunteer" Support volunteers can drive fire apparatus, respond to medical emergencies and do support function like traffic control on a vehicle accident.

 Is there any compensation for being a Volunteer?

 No. The Bodega Volunteer Fire Department (BVFD) is a 100% volunteer fire agency.
 No positions are compensated.
 Volunteers are covered under workers compensation insurance in the event of an injury.
-The BVFD has no tax base and operates solely on volunteers, donations, fundraisers, grant programs and support from Sonoma County CSA 40.
+There is a small stipend program for attending calls/trainings.